maxeler/MaxAppTemplate/README.md

     $ cookiecutter https://github.com/alixedi/MaxAppTemplate

 If everything goes right, this will kick-off an interactive `Q&A` session.
-At the end of this `Q&A` session, you will have a Maxler app with the correct directory structure, placeholders for documentation and license as well as working skeleton source code, ready for uploading to the Maxeler eco-system.
+At the end of this `Q&A` session, you will have a Maxeler app with the correct directory structure, placeholders for documentation and license as well as working skeleton source code, ready for uploading to the Maxeler eco-system.

 Following is an example `Q&A` session for your reference.
-Plesae note that each question has a default answer.
+Please note that each question has a default answer.
 If you want to go with the default answer, simply press return without typing anything:

 1. Name of your project: